Katakura family mausoleum

 The Katakura family mausoleum, built by the third head of the family, Katakura Kagenaga

-The Katakura family mausoleum was built by the third head of the family, Katakura Kagenaga, on October 14, 1680, the anniversary of the death of the first head, Katakura Kagenaga, by reburying the graves of Kagenaga and the second head, Shigenaga, from Kessanji Temple.
+The Katakura family mausoleumwas built by Katakura Kagenaga, the third head of the family, on October 14, 1680, the anniversary of the death of the first head of the family, Kagetuna, when he relocated the graves of Kagetuna and the second head of the family, Shigenaga, from Kessanji Temple.

 It is an impressive structure surrounded by a granite fence, with ten large stone statues lined up on the cobblestone floor and one gravestone, and is said to be a rare and valuable structure that can only be seen here as a mausoleum for subordinate vassals of the Tohoku region